shiomasa1218/Unet-test/README.md

 # readme

-this is portforio and training note
+this is shio's portforio and training note